carepollo/carepollo/README.md

 ## Brief description 👤
 I am a Software Engineering student, I have experience in Web dev (Full-Stack) and I am interested in Transhumanism.

-I love all the topics related to CS, CE and Sci-Fi, I've been coding for approximately 4 years by now.
+I love all the topics related to CS, CE, Sci-Fi and FOSS, I've been coding for approximately 4 years by now.
 I am still looking for a specific branch to specialize in.
 Linux _(current distro: EndeavourOS)_ is my main and favorite OS.

 You can talk to me in:
 - English